Perry Farm Park

 Perry Farm Park’s shelters, picnic areas and other amenities including hay rides, tents picnic kits and more are available to rent for small or large group outings.
 Check out our rental page for more information.
 Perry Farm Park hosts many in house and out of house special events throughout the year so call 815-933-9905 ahead of time if you are planning a visit.

-Perry Farm Park also serves as home to the Exploration Station… a children’s museum and the Park District Administrative Offices.
+Perry Farm Park also serves as home to the Exploration Station… a children’s museum and the Park District Administrative Offices within the historical Pery Farm House.

 The Bourbonnais Geologic areas, locally known as the Indian Caves, are located off the trails near the Kankakee River.
 The geological area includes the Bourbonnais Creek and ravine, a dolomite cliff and cave community that all together covers approximately 30 acres of land.

 The Indian Caves are small, narrow caves that are not easily accessible for people to explore inside.
 The deepest cave is about 20' long through a very narrow crevice entrance.
-Due to the dangers of getting stuck, slipping and drowning, it is not recommended for anyone to explore inside the caves.
+Due to the dangers of getting stuck, slipping, drowning, and other potential risks it is not recommended for anyone to explore inside the caves.
+The Indian Caves do provide a beautiful backdrop for photos!

 Perry Farm Living History Area